opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

           fieldPath: status.hostIP
 ```

 To setup the pipeline, you can apply the kubernetes manifest files and helm chart(for jaeger).
-Besides being in the body of this blog, they manifest have been added to  [djin-opensearch-blog github repo](https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/source) for convenience.
+Besides being in the body of this blog, these manifest have been added to [djin-opensearch-blog github repo](https://github.com/newscorp-ghfb/djin-opensearch-blog/blob/master/source) for convenient access.

 ## Next Steps

 We built a scalable distributed tracing pipeline based on the OpenTelemetry project running in our EKS cluster.
-One of the most important reasons to move to OpenTelemetry is the fact that a single binary can be used to ingest, process, and export not just traces but metrics and logs as well (telemetry data).
+One of the most important reasons to move to OpenTelemetry is the fact that a single binary can be used to ingest, process, and export, not just traces but metrics and logs as well (telemetry data).
 We can collect and send telemetry data to multiple backends by creating [pipelines](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/design.md#pipelines) and using exporters to send that data to the observability platform of choice.

 Data Prepper 1.2 (December 2021) release is going to provide users the ability to send logs from Fluent Bit to OpenSearch or Amazon OpenSearch Service and use Grok to enhance the logs.
 These logs can then be correlated to traces coming from the OTEL collectors to further enhance deep diving into your service problems using OpenSearch Dashboards.
-This experience should make deep diving into your service much more simple with a unified experience and give a really powerful feature into the hands of developer and operators.
+This experience should make deep diving into your service much more simple with a unified experience and give a really powerful feature into the hands of developers and operators.

-So the next step would naturally be to extend this pipeline to be more than just a distributed tracing pipeline and morph to a distributed telemetry pipeline !
+So the next step would naturally be to extend this pipeline to be more than just a distributed tracing pipeline and morph to a distributed telemetry pipeline!

 _Comments, questions, corrections?
 Just let me know on [twitter](https://twitter.com/kub3rkaul), via email kuber.kaul@dowjones.com, or submit a github issue_